Skip to content

 Is Kraken safe?+

-Kraken is a regulated exchange with published proof of reserves, meaning you can verify they hold the assets they claim.
+Kraken publishes proof of reserves, meaning you can verify they hold the assets they claim.
+Regulatory status varies by jurisdiction — check the "Regulatory Status" section above for details specific to Kraken.
 No exchange is 100% safe — consider moving large holdings to a self-custody wallet after purchasing.
 Enable 2FA and withdrawal whitelisting for extra security.

 Is Kraken good for beginners?+